 Prototype design mockup

-In 2024, I read that nearly 1 in 3 Singaporean youths (15-35 years) experience mental health symptoms (depression, anxiety, stress) and in 2025, I decided to make a robot that would try to relieve this stress through breath work.
+I read that nearly 1 in 3 Singaporean youths (15-35 years) experience mental health symptoms (depression, anxiety, stress) so I decided to make a robot called Zuzi that relieves this stress through breath work.

 I started the project as a robotics researcher at the National University of Singapore where I’m supervised by Professor Dean Ho (Chair of the Biomedical Engineering Department).